Shri24/customers-data-analysis/README.md

 ---

 ## 📈 Outcome
-Cleaned and structured dataset ready for analysis.
+Cleaned and structured dataset ready for further analysis.